hlascelles/karinazile.github.io/_posts/food/2019-03-08-aubergine-chocolate-cake.md

 * Transfer into a greased cake tin and bake for about 45min.
 Refrigerate overnight.

 **Note:** If you don't have cacao powder (ground un-roasted cacao beans) use cocoa powder.

-### Ideas:

-* Try ground hazelnuts instead
-* Increase the cacao content to 85g to make the flavour more intense

 **Inspired by:** [www.greatbritishchefs.com][1]